The Last Farewell: Popularity

-According to Whittaker, the wife of a program director for a radio station in Atlanta, Georgia, was travelling in Canada, in 1975, and heard Whittaker's four-year-old recording on the radio.
+According to Whittaker, the wife of a programme director for a radio station in Atlanta, Georgia, was travelling in Canada, in 1975, and heard Whittaker's four-year-old recording on the radio.
 After she returned to the United States, she asked her husband to play it on the station.
-After he played the song a few times, listeners called the station to discover more about the song and singer, and soon thereafter "The Last Farewell" was on the charts.
+After he played the song a few times, listeners called the station to discover more about the song and singer, and soon "The Last Farewell" was in the charts.
 The single reached the Top 20 on the Billboard Hot 100 chart, peaking at number 19 in June 1975, the only single of Whittaker's career to appear on the Hot 100.
 It also went to number 1 on the Billboard adult contemporary chart.

+The song first hit the Canadian charts in November 1974 and peaked at number 64 in December.
+It then re-entered the charts in April 1975.

-The response in America led the single to achieve success in other parts of the world, including in the United Kingdom, peaking at number 2 on the UK Singles Chart.
+The response in America led to the single's success in other parts of the world, including the United Kingdom, peaking at number 2 on the UK singles chart.
 It was kept from number 1 in the UK by Rod Stewart's "Sailing", resulting in an oddity that the top 2 songs in the UK singles chart at the time had a nautical theme.
 "The Last Farewell" also went to number 1 in 11 other countries, selling an estimated 11 million copies worldwide, making it Whittaker's best-known song.

 Whittaker says much of the appeal of "The Last Farewell" comes from the classical-sounding nature of the opening French horn solo.
 This arrangement was done by Zack Lawrence for the song's initial airing on Whittaker's radio programme.

-From the mid-1970s until about 1981, WGN-TV, "Chicago's Very Own Channel Nine" used the introductory fanfare in its station identification.
+From the mid-1970s until about 1981, television station WGN-TV, "Chicago's Very Own Channel Nine" used the introductory fanfare in its station identification.

 Cover versions

 The song has since been covered by many artists.
-In 1976, Elvis Presley included "The Last Farewell" on his album, From Elvis Presley Boulevard, Memphis, Tennessee.
+In 1976, Elvis Presley included "The Last Farewell" on his album From Elvis Presley Boulevard, Memphis, Tennessee.
 This version was released as a posthumous single in the UK in 1984, peaking at number 48 in December.